domibies/HL7lite/README.md

 The field encoding and decoding methods have been based on https://github.com/elomagic/hl7inspector

+## Breaking changes
+Since version 2.9, the MSH segment will have an extra field at the beginning of the segment list, containing the field separator.
+This is according to [the HL7 standard]( https://www.hl7.org/documentcenter/public_temp_CACD15D9-1C23-BA17-0C050D19F5A35765/wg/conf/HL7MSH.htm), as mentioned in Issue #26.
+Every field index in that segment should be increased by one.

+Since version 2.9, some previously deprecated methods starting with lowercase have been removed.
+The replacement methods starting with uppercase shall be used instead.

 ## Object construction

 ### Create a Message object and pass raw HL7 message in text format